go-pkgz/flow/README.md

 - Each handler represents an async stage.
 It consumes data from an input channel and publishes results to an output channel.
 - Each handler runs in a separate goroutine.
-- User must implement Handler function and add it to the Flow.
+- User must implement Handler functions and add it to the Flow.
-- Each handler usually creates an output channel, reads from the input channel, processes data and sends results to the output channel.
+- Each handler usually creates an output channel, reads from the input channel, processes data, sends results to the output channel and closes the output channel.
-- Processing sequence defined by order of those handlers.
+- Processing sequence determined by the order of those handlers.
 - Any `Handler` can run in multiple concurrent goroutines (workers) by using the `Parallel` decorator.
-- `FanOu`t allows to pass multiple handlers in broadcast mode, i.e., each handler gets every input record.
-Outputs from these handlers merged and combined into single output channel.
+- `FanOut` allows to pass multiple handlers in broadcast mode, i.e., each handler gets every input record.
+Outputs from these handlers merged into single output channel.
 - Processing error detected as return error value from user's handler func.
 Such error interrupts all other running handlers gracefully and won't keep any goroutine running/leaking.
 - Each `Flow` object can be executed only once.